ssenmosip/mosip-temp-documentation/FRS-Pre-Registration.md

 ## 2.2 Creating an Application
 ### 2.2.1 Provide Demographic Data [**[↑]**](#table-of-content)

 The Individual is provided with Demographic form based on the [**ID Object Definition**](MOSIP-ID-Object-definition) for new pre-registration application, Individual Fills Demographic Details (e.g., Full Name, Age/DOB, Gender, Residential status, Address, Mobile Number, Email Id, etc.).
-The system validates the Fields entered, the system also checks for the Mandatory fields.
+The system validates the fields entered, the system also checks for the Mandatory fields.
-Once validated the **Pre-Registration Id is generated** ( Pre-registration Request Id)and the Demographic details provided gets mapped to that PRID.
+Once validated the **Pre-Registration Id is generated** (Pre-registration Request Id) and the Demographic details provided gets mapped to that PRID.

 Note: Consent is sought from the user for every new application created in the system